Complying with the Air Cleaner Regulation: Frequently Asked Questions

-All air cleaner manufacturers and others affected by the regulation are responsible for understanding the requirements of the regulation.
-In the case of any discrepancy between the information provided below and the air cleaner regulation, including the required test standards and related documents, the official documents will be controlling.
-If your questions are not answered by the information below or the websites for manufacturers and consumers, please email us at email@example.com.
+In the case of any discrepancy between the information provided below and the air cleaner regulation (including the required test standards and related documents), the official documents will be controlling.

 1. Who must comply with the regulation?

 The regulation applies to any person or business that manufactures, sells, supplies, offers for sale, or introduces into commerce in California, indoor air cleaning devices.
-This includes both medical and non-medical devices, used or intended for use in occupied spaces such as homes, businesses, vehicles, schools, etc. This includes air cleaners advertised on Internet web pages in English.
+This includes, but is not limited to, both medical and non-medical devices, used or intended for use in occupied spaces such as homes, businesses, vehicles, schools, etc. This includes air cleaners advertised on Internet web pages in English, and industrial-use devices.

 2. Does the regulation apply to air cleaning devices that are manufactured in California, but are only sold outside of California?

 Because the devices are made in California, they are subject to the regulation.
 But, because they are not sold in California, they would not have to meet the standard specified in section 94802 and would not have to be tested and certified.
 However,if the non-certified devices show up in commerce and for sale in California, they would be in violation of the regulation and fines could be imposed or other enforcement actions taken.
-We would caution that air cleaners manufactured in California, but not expected to be sold in the state, may have a greater likelihood of being brought back into California for subsequent sale depending on where they are distributed.
-Given the size of the California market, we recommend that all such devices be tested and certified.
-The labeling provision of the regulation would also apply even if the devices were not sold in California (section 94806[e]).
-Any device for non-industrial use that is advertised or sold via the Internet or by catalog that has not been tested and certified, must display the following advisory in a prominent place on the primary web pages, catalog pages, and related materials where such a device is advertised or displayed for sale: “Does not meet California requirements; cannot be shipped to California.”
+Any device that is advertised or sold via the Internet or by catalog that has not been tested and certified, and does not have an industrial use exemption, must display the following advisory in a prominent place on the primary web pages, catalog pages, and related materials where such a device is advertised or displayed for sale: “Does not meet California air cleaner regulation requirements; cannot be shipped to California.”

 3. What is considered an “indoor air cleaning device”?

-4. When were the compliance dates, and what has been required since those dates?
+4. When did the compliance dates begin, and what has been required since that start date?

 5. Are any air cleaners excluded or exempt from the regulation?